When Should I Use The Present Simple Tense?

 - I don't travel very often.

-5: We use it in the first and the zero conditionals:
+7: We use the present simple in the first and the zero conditionals.
+(See the conditionals section

 - If you heat water to 100 degrees, it boils.

 Read more about the difference between the present simple and the present continuous here.